Dr. Janet Chamberlain BSc PhD FHEA

 Beech Hill Road

 Fax: +44 (0) 114 271 1863

 After completing an MRC-funded PhD studentship at the University of Manchester, I spent a year working as an immunohistochemist at Zeneca Pharmaceuticals, Alderley Park.
 I joined the University of Sheffield in 1995, and spent 3 years as a Postdoctoral Research Associate in the Department of Cardiovascular Research (with Professor David Crossman as PI).
-Following this, I wrote my own funding applications, although remained as a Postdoctoral Research Associate; holding several Project Grants as Principal Investigator, working closely with Professors Sheila Francis and Julian Gunn.
+Following this, I wrote my own funding applications, although remained as a Postdoctoral Research Associate, then an Experimental Officer; holding several Project Grants as Principal Investigator, working closely with Professors Sheila Francis and Julian Gunn.
 In 2016, I became a University Teacher and now concentrate mainly on teaching, although still have an interest in research.

 My research career has focused on the understanding and prevention of restenosis and atherosclerosis, using several different experimental models.
 My long-standing interest is in the role of interleukin-1 (IL-1) in these diseases.
 My current areas of research relate to the mechanisms by which IL-1 is released from endothelial cells, the role of IL-1 in the development of atherosclerosis, and the use of IL-1 antagonists to inhibit disease progression.
 In addition, I am currently involved in investigating the role of carbon monoxide as a possible therapeutic for restenosis and myocardial infarction, and in research to develop a miniature stenting device for use in small calibre vessels.
 These studies are being undertaken in collaboration with colleagues in the Departments of Infection, Immunity & Cardiovascular Disease and Chemistry at the University of Sheffield, as well as collaborations with industry.